Types of EVs

 Powered by a combination of battery power and gasoline engine

 The Chevrolet Volt, Ford Fusion Energi, and Toyota Prius Prime are examples of PHEVs.
 Generally they do not travel as far as all-electric vehicles on battery power, but when the battery runs low, the gasoline engine turns on to extend their range.

 Is it for me?

-Good option for longer commutes and road trips, and people who need more range flexibility.
+Convenient option for longer commutes, road trippers, and people who need more range flexibility.